 - Immediate Past President: Tommy Richey

 - Bird Friendly Habitat Committee: Co-chairs–Barbara Driscoll, Jim George.
-Includes the residential Bird Friendly Habitat Certification program, working with retail and wholesale garden center program to promote the sale of native plants and stop the sale of invasive plants; the Corporate Bird Friendly Habitat Certification program; and the Bird Friendly Communities program, working with municipalities to promote bird friendly actions such as planting native plants, removing invasive plants, and sponsoring other bird friendly activities.
+Includes the residential Bird Friendly Habitat Certification program; the retail and wholesale garden center program to promote the sale of native plants and stop the sale of invasive plants; the Corporate Bird Friendly Habitat Certification program; and the Bird Friendly Communities program, which works with municipalities to promote bird friendly actions such as planting native plants, removing invasive plants, and sponsoring other bird friendly activities.

 - Community Science Committee: Chair–Norm Budnitz.
 Includes all bird counts (Quarterly Eagle Count, Christmas and Spring Bird Counts, Breeding Bird and Mini-Breeding Bird Surveys), Climate Watch and Stream Watch.

 - Conservation Committee: Chair–David Anderson.
 Includes Important Bird Area positions (Jordan Lake and Eno River) and the Wildlife Observation Platform.
 This committee addresses conservation activities (other than those covered by the Bird Friendly Habitat Committee) including evaluations of land being developed; Chimney Swift conservation; promotion and donation of bird houses; and support of conservation by other organizations such as Sandy Creek Park, Triangle Land Conservancy, and the North Carolina Botanical Garden.

 - Education Committee: Co-chairs–Gail Boyarsky, Anne Geer.
 Promotes bird watching and bird friendly activities to the public in a number of venues including schools, libraries, and public events.
 This committee also promotes family bird walks and nature camp activities.

 - Field Trips Committee: Chair–David Anderson.
 Includes all field trip activities and all bird walks.

-- Media and Communications Committee: Chair–Jim George.
+- Media and Communications Committee: Chair–Joe Williams.
 Includes management of all platforms for communicating with members such as: all social media (Facebook, Twitter, Meetup, etc.), email listservs, newspaper articles, and Google groups for the board and standing committees.
 Includes Webmaster, Blog Editor, and Archivist positions.

 - Membership Committee: Chair–Mary George.
-Includes Programs; Hospitality; Engagement; Recruitment; and Advocacy for Equity, Diversity and Inclusion (EDI).
+Includes Programs; Hospitality; Engagement; Recruitment

 If you would like to download our New Hope Audubon Society full-color brochure please click here.